 Hireology surveyed a pool of recently hired applicants to gauge what they expected from the hiring process from start to finish.
 At our final Elevate event, Adam shared a summary of these insights, and Michelle and Bob shared what they’ve seen as applicants’ biggest drivers and ways to retain your best employees.

-Read the recap of the third week of Elevate below, and if you’d like a more in-depth look at the applicant sentiment, you can read our 2020 Applicant Experience Research Report on our Elevate post-event page.
+Read the recap of the third week of Elevate below, and if you’d like a more in-depth look at the applicant sentiment, you can read our 2020 Applicant Experience Research Report here.

 What do applicants think of our industry?